Does Your Electric Car Need New Tires?

 You may, therefore, find yourself replacing your tires on your electric vehicle more frequently than you’re used to – but you’ll still be racking up savings in other maintenance costs.

 When the time comes to replace the tires on your electric car, you shouldn’t just install the cheapest set of tires in the right size.
-Doing so might, at the least, impact your electric car's performance and its range, and in the worst case, can also impact your vehicle’s safety.
+Doing so might, at the least, impact your EV's performance and its range, and in the worst case, can also impact your vehicle’s safety.

 For an electric car, you also want to make sure you get the most energy efficient tires possible.
 The factory tires fitted to most electric vehicles are generally “low rolling resistance,” and feature materials and designs to improve their efficiency in every situation.
 A low rolling resistance tire may cost a bit more up-front, but will improve your electric car’s range, and keep it within the manufacturer’s advertised spec.

 Also, because electric vehicles are so silent, many manufacturers fit tires with noise-reduction technology.
 For example, some Tesla models come with Michelin tires that advertise “acoustic tech” – a fancy name for a foam insert on the inside of the tire designed to soak up road noise.
 Tires with sound-deadening capability won’t improve range or performance, but you might want them because one of the best things about the electric car driving experience is the calm and silence.

 Of course, splurging on a full set of tires with these features might cost you $1,000 – or a lot more depending on tire size and the performance of your vehicle.
 The easiest thing to do is to fit the exact same tires as the originals – your electric vehicle will therefore perform exactly as advertised.